Name: Matt Garza

 Projection.
 Garza projects as a starting pitcher, and that is exactly where the Twins like him.
 He has tremendous stamina, and once he uses his entire arsenal, will have one of the better repertoires in the farm system.
 He also looked sharp in his Major League camp start during Spring Training, which had a lot of Twins' brass excited about the future.
-Garza will continue to eat innings, and you will never see him come out of the bullpen once he earns a spot in the Twins rotation.
-He has a bulldog type mentality, and gives it his all every time out.
+He appeared in four games this spring for the Twins, and finished with a 1.23 earned run average.

 ETA.
 2008.
 Garza is the kind of prospect that could move very quickly through the organization, so and estimated time of arrival is hard to gauge.
 He will be 22 when the season opens, so he shouldn't spend too much time in Low-A ball.
 He should make it to Fort Myers relatively early this season, and could see some time in Double-A ball if the cards fall a certain way.
 I believe the safe play is a 2008 arrival, where he'll only be 24 years old, and he'll have three years of Minor League ball under his belt.